 Make your agency brief clear and to the point

-To ensure your agency brief document is effective, you must make it concise and focused.
+To ensure your agency brief or marketing brief document is effective, you must make it concise and focused.
 Forego pleasantries and state your wishes and requirements in clear terms to prevent any misunderstandings.

 A clear brief will save time and money.
 There will be less confusion and fewer disagreements.